Skills and Employability

 Women who are affected by abuse may also be excluded from training or the workplace because of a controlling relationship or low self-esteem.

-Read on to find out how Women’s Work tackles the complex barriers towards education or employment through their holistic and person-centred programmes.
+Read on to find out how Women’s Work tackles the complex barriers towards education or employment through our holistic and person-centred programmes.